cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 #### Testing local state management

 Compared to `useState`, the `signal` function only returns a single value, the signal.
-Updating that signal involves assigning the value property of the signal a new value.
+Instead of a setter function, updating the signal involves assigning the value property of the signal a new value.
 ```ts
   const count = signal<number>(0);
   const newValue = count.value + 1;
   count.value = newValue;
 ```

-In a `fresh-testing-library` test, you would do something like fire an event and check to see if the UI changed to reflect the signal update.
+??????TODO: REWRITE
+The local state often changes when an event gets fired which in turn updates the UI.
+In a `fresh-testing-library` test, the  `fireEvent` function would be used to trigger his kind of change.
 ```ts
   const [ getByRole, queryByText ] = render(<Counter/>);
   const button = getByRole("button")